btrem/create-mailto/README.md

 ## legacy broswer support
 The script create-mailto.js uses [modern javascript features](http://es6-features.org/).
 It should work with recent releases of all major browsers.
 If you need to support legacy browsers (e.g. Internet Explorer), then try the jQuery version create-mailto.jquery.js.
 You will need to include [jQuery](http://code.jquery.com/) in your web page.

+## tests
+There are [test web pages](tests/) to see if create-mailto.js is correctly inserting `mailto:` links where it should and not creating them where it shouldn't.